nefenit/sort/README.md

 Static library of sorting algorithms written in C99 (or C89 if you replace stdbool.h)

 # Formal specification
-Sorting algorithm is a function &#402;:X&map;Y which as input takes a list a.k.a array and outputs a specific permutation of the list where each element is in ascending(or descending) order
+Sorting algorithm is a function &fnof;:X&map;Y which as input takes a list a.k.a array and outputs a specific permutation of the list where each element is in ascending(or descending) order

 ## Input